 In both writing and pronunciation, Hangul has a very similar logic to what a native speaker of a Romance or Germanic language is used to.

 But, aside from the challenge of deciphering how each Hanzi character sounds, we shouldn’t forget that Chinese has four intonations (and an extra neutral one).
 And, with each intonation, meaning and intention vary.
-This, among other factors, sets a very high fluency threshold for Chinese translators and interpreters.
+This, among other factors, sets a very high fluency threshold for Chinese interpreter and translators.
 While Korean translation services providers should always have a high degree of familiarity with the language, a low-skilled Chinese translator or interpreter misinterpreting intonation could result in a disaster.

 Korean vs Chinese: Which one’s the easiest to learn?